tari-labs/docker/sqlite-mobile/README.md

+# TODO: Update this

 # sqlite-mobile image

-The mobile applications for Tari require a dynamically linked version of SQLite.
+The android mobile application for Tari requires a statically linked versions of SQLite.

+These versions as well as the statically linked wallet libraries are compiled into a shared lib via CMake in the Android Studio project.

 This image hosts a prebuilt set of binaries for various mobile platforms.